 Estate Planning Is A Vital Responsibility

-- Establishing trusts for charities and non-profit organizations
+- Establishing trusts for your family, for charities, and non-profit organizations

 - Engaging in estate litigation through the courts or finding alternative resolutions

 - Trustee disputes

 - Structuring and implementing trusts

 - Administering to the estate of a deceased loved one

 - Other services involved in estate administration, litigation, and planning

 When making the key decisions that protect your family and loved ones, the will and estate lawyers at Stevenson Luchies & Legh are ready to help you form your estate plan.

 Whether you are appointed as executor under a Will and need assistance with the Probate and handling of the estate, or are a beneficiary needing advice about your share of an estate, we are able to provide you with advice and options concerning estate matters.

 At Stevenson Luchies & Legh, we can help you with: